 Trouble, and its attendant duties, confront the reluctant young lord on nearly every page of this eventful, engrossing, informative mystery set in mid-14th-century Kent, England. - Wall Street Journal

 There's a nice, cliche-free sharpness to Sykes' writing . . . that suggests a medieval Raymond Chandler at work, and there are no phony celebrations of the peasantry or earth-mothers thrusting herbal concoctions down grateful throats.
 Plenty of action and interesting characters, without intervention of the libertarian modern conscience that so often wrecks the medieval historical novel. - Independent

 Sykes establishes herself firmly as a major talent. - Publishers Weekly

-SD Sykes lives in Kent with her family and various animals.
-She has done everything from professional dog-walking to co-founding her own successful business.
+SD Sykes lives in Kent with her husband.
 She is a graduate from Manchester University and has an MA in Writing from Sheffield Hallam.
 She attended the novel writing course at literary agents Curtis Brown where she was inspired to finish her first novel.
 She has also written for radio and has developed screenplays with Arts Council funding.